Leynse/SFINCS/docs/input.rst

 Spatially varying constant in time:
 %%%%%

-For spatially varying infiltration values per cell use the qinffile option, with the same grid based input as the depfile.
+For spatially varying infiltration values per cell use the qinffile option, with the same grid based input as the depfile using a binary file.

 **qinffile = sfincs.qinf**